Jane Wenham (alleged witch)

 Jane Wenham (died 1730) was one of the last people to be condemned to death for witchcraft in England, although her conviction was set aside.
 Her trial in 1712 is commonly but erroneously regarded as the last witch trial in England.

 Background

-Wenham, a widow of Walkern, Hertfordshire, brought a charge of defamation against a farmer, in response to an accusation of witchcraft.
-The local justice of the peace, Sir Henry Chauncy referred the matter to the Rev Gardiner, the rector of Walkern.
+The twice-married Jane Wenham, of Walkern, Hertfordshire, had apparently separated from her second husband and about 1710 brought a charge of defamation against a farmer, John Chapman, in response to an accusation of witchcraft.
+The local justice of the peace, Sir Henry Chauncy, referred the matter to the Rev Godfrey Gardiner, the rector of Walkern.
 She was awarded with a shilling, though advised to be less quarrelsome.
 She was disappointed with this outcome, and it was reported that she had said she would have justice "some other way".
 She supposedly then bewitched Ann Thorne, a servant at the rectory.

 Trial

 A warrant for Wenham's arrest was issued by Sir Henry Chauncy, who gave instructions that she be searched for "witch marks".
 She requested that she undergo trials to avoid being detained, such as a swimming test, however, she was asked to repeat the Lord's Prayer.

 The accused was brought before Sir John Powell at the assize court at Hertford on 4 March 1712.
 A number of villagers gave evidence that Wenham practised witchcraft.
 The judge was clearly more sceptical than the jury of the evidence presented.
 When an accusation of flying was made, the judge remarked that flying, per se, was not a crime.